 Since input is a three-phase system the windings are connected in usual manner and have not been discussed in this paper.
 The output or the secondary side star connection is discussed below in the following sections.
-The heptagon output connection may be derived following a similar approach so, only star output connection is discussed in the following sections are omitted.
+The heptagon output connection may be derived following a similar approach so, only star output connection is discussed in the following section and other connections are omitted.